Continual Adaptation of Vision Transformers for Federated Learning: Conclusion

 \section{Conclusion}

 In conclusion, we propose HePCo (Heterogeneous Prompt Consolidation) for continual federated learning.
-Our method harnesses the prompt learning capabilities of pretrained models to facilitate a data-free distillation framework for consolidating heterogeneous clients.
-We demonstrate the superior performance of our method through a series of experiments that emulate challenging real-world scenarios.
+We formalize the setting and provide a methodical approach to simulate real-world conditions combining perspectives from continual and federated landscapes.
+Our method harnesses the prompt learning capabilities of foundation models to facilitate an efficient distillation framework for consolidating heterogeneous clients.
+By generating pseudo-data in a low-dimensional latent space, our approach enables parameter-efficient and data-free distillation of information from clients to server.
+We demonstrate the superior performance of our method compared to existing state-of-the-art methods through a series of experiments that emulate challenging real-world scenarios.
 By requiring clients to share parts of their models, we significantly reduce communication costs and enhance privacy.
 Importantly, our approach does not impose any additional overheads on the client side, making it highly valuable for real-world deployment.
-We include a discussion on the limitations of our work in Appendix \ref{sec:app-discussion}.